What is a safe third country for migrants?

 Five EU countries - Estonia, Germany, Greece, Hungary and Ireland - as well as Switzerland have national lists of safe third countries.

-The EU's New Pact on Migration and Asylum, agreed in late 2023 and coming into effect next year, aims to make asylum procedures more efficient, including by speeding up returns, and limit irregular arrivals to the bloc.
+The EU's New Pact on Migration and Asylum, agreed in late 2023 and coming into effect next year, aims to make asylum procedures more efficient and limit irregular arrivals to the bloc.

-It loosens the standards for designating a safe third country and establishing a connection with a migrant.
+The pact loosens the standards for designating a safe third country, where the third country refers to a country outside the EU.

-The European Commission has proposed that member countries be allowed to set up centres in non-EU countries where migrants whose asylum claims were rejected would await deportation.
-The review is due to be concluded by June 12.
+As part of the overhaul, the EU would allow member countries to set up centres in non-EU countries where migrants, whose asylum claims were rejected, would await deportation.

-The EU's list of safe countries of origin includes Bangladesh, Colombia, India, Kosovo, Morocco, Egypt and Tunisia, and it can be expanded or reviewed over time.
+Then in April this year, the EU announced a list of "safe countries of origin" that included Bangladesh, Colombia, India, Kosovo, Morocco, Egypt and Tunisia, but could be expanded or reviewed over time.

-(Reporting by Beatrice Tridimas; Editing by Ayla Jean Yackley and Clar Ni Chonghaile)
+(Reporting by Beatrice Tridimas; Editing by Ana Nicolaci da Costa; Ayla Jean Yackley and Clar Ni Chonghaile)

 Context is powered by the Thomson Reuters Foundation Newsroom.